FrancescoBorzi/why-I-hate-wow-private-servers/ENGLISH.md

 At the software level, there are two programs that are the main actors of this game:

-- the **CLIENT APPLICATION**: it would be the "World of Warcraft" program that each player installs on their computer in order to access the game.
+- the **CLIENT APPLICATION**: the "World of Warcraft" program that each player installs on their computer in order to access the game.

 - the **SERVER APPLICATION**: it's the program that runs on server machines